 Notes: Eloise Butler planted Black Cherry in the Garden on May 28, 1909 with plants from the Park Board Nursery, and again on Oct.
 3, 1913 with seedlings transplanted from Brownie's pond (presumably the one next to Cedar Lake in Minneapolis).
 Then, in 1915, she discovered a tree growing on the east side of what she termed 'Gentian Meadow' which would classify the tree as indigenous to the Garden.
 Black Cherry has been listed on each Garden census since then.
 Gardener Cary George added more in 1989.
-Ten additional trees were planted by Curator Susan Wilkins in 2008.
-One specimen in the Garden is a Minneapolis Heritage Tree.
+Ten additional trees were planted by Curator Susan Wilkins in 2008, more in 2012.
 Black Cherry is native to the eastern half of North America and in the U.S. its western range is the extent of the original tall grass prairie - out to Nebraska and Kansas.
 Its range then extends southwest along the southern edge of the U.S. as far west as Arizona.
 As it is a woodland tree, in Minnesota it is found in counties in a diagonal band from the SE to the NW - basically the old 'Big Woods'.
 Absent in the NE and SW.

 There are six species of Prunus native to Minnesota: P. americana, American Wild Plum; P. nigra, Canadian Plum (or Cherry); P. pensylvanica, Pin Cherry; P. pumila, Sand Cherry; P. serotina var. serotina, Black Cherry; and P. virginiana var. virginiana, Chokecherry.
 Several introduced species have also been reported.